iflytec/datadeletion/Readme.md

 - The email address associated with your account
 - A brief request for data deletion

-We will process your request within a reasonable timeframe and notify you once it has been completed.
+We will process your request within a reasonable timeframe, We may contact you by other means to confirm the request and notify you once it has been completed.

 ---